 How is it going, everybody?
 It is the blog How Unique Japan.

-Let me ask you, what do you do if you want to take a break from a tight situation?
-Reading books or watching YouTube?
-In my country, there are many simple activities to get relaxed.
+Let us ask you, what do you do if you want to take a break from a tight situation?
+Is it reading books or watching YouTube?
+In my country, many simple activities can help you relax.

-So, this time, I would love to write about Japanese goldfish!
+So, this time, we would love to write about Japanese goldfish!

 The history

-As well as they can live longer than average fish.
+Besides, they can live longer than average fish.
 They would live for over ten years!
-From the world record, one goldfish had lived for 43 years in British!!
-The official document says it is from 1955 to 1999.
+The world record shows that one goldfish lived for 43 years in Britain!!
+It lived from 1955 to 1999.
 These are the reasons.

 One more fact.

-In the Edo era, the breeding of goldfish became a hot business.
-Even some samurai took such a job as the second one.
+In the Edo era, goldfish breeding became a hot business.
+Some samurai took such a job as the second one.
 Thus, there are over 300 kinds of it (including inventions from other countries) now.

 The cost of each kind varies depending on its beauty and uniqueness.
 Let’s take a look at some kinds.